 The Yorubas have been known for their poetic and artistic history.
-They specialized in making sculptures which often represented a deity of some sort.
-They also specialized in bead work, metal work, weaving and mask making.
+They specialized in making sculptures that often represented a deity of some sort.
+They also specialized in beadwork, metalwork, weaving, and mask making.
 These works are often found today at local art galleries.
+The arts of the Yoruba are as numerous as their deities, and many objects are placed on shrines to honor the gods and the ancestors.

-The Hausa-Fulani art is somewhat associated with their daily way of living; such routines as farming and animal rearing.
+The Hausa-Fulani art of the Nigerian people is somewhat associated with their daily way of living; such routines as farming and animal rearing.
 It is however mostly influenced by their religious beliefs and spirituality.

 Article by Sema Bassie